wasp-lang/wasp/waspc/README.md

 ##### Grammar
 When writing a comment, we prefer starting it with a capital letter.

-If it starts with a capital letter, it must end with a punctuation.
+If it starts with a capital letter, it must end with punctuation.

-If it doesn't start with a capital letter, it shouldn't end with a punctuation.
+If it doesn't start with a capital letter, it shouldn't end with punctuation.

 ##### TODO / NOTE